 E-cigarettes release doses of vaporised nicotine for the user to inhale.

 While e-cigarettes are not risk-free, recent reviews of the evidence suggests that they are significantly less harmful than cigarettes in the short term - both for those who smoke them, and those who are around them.
 But very little research has been done so far looking at the effects on non-smokers with asthma exposed to e-cigarette vapours.
+However, in our Annual Asthma Survey 14% of people with asthma told us e-cigarettes triggered their symptoms.

 The new ban on smoking in cars with under 18s present doesn't apply to e-cigarettes.
 However, e-cigarettes have been banned from indoor use in other countries in Europe.